UW-GAC/primed_data_models/README.md

 # primed_data_models

-A repository for version control of consortium data model(s) encoded as TSV.
-Columns are defined to be easily translated to Database Markup Language (DBML) using the [AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) R package.
+A repository for version control of consortium data model(s) encoded as JSON.
+Objects are defined to be easily translated to Database Markup Language (DBML) using the [AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) R package.

 Visualization: